-Lease of Indefeasible Right of Use
+Indefeasible Right of Use

-UTOPIA has entered into an Interlocal Cooperative Indefeasible Right of Use Agreement with UIA, wherein UTOPIA grants UIA an indefeasible right of use of the UTOPIA fiber optic network, specifically the UIA routes.
+UTOPIA has entered into an Interlocal Cooperative Indefeasible Right of Use (IRU) Agreement with UIA, wherein UTOPIA grants UIA an indefeasible right of use of the UTOPIA fiber optic network, specifically the UIA routes.
 UIA will have this indefeasible right of use until April 30, 2041.
-UTOPIA has agreed to ensure that UIA route is properly maintained and perform repairs as necessary.
-Initially, the payments from UIA were scheduled to be quarterly for five years, with payments at \$1,462,500 for the first four quarters, \$1,100,000 for the next four quarters, \$800,000 for the next eight quarters, and \$750,000 for the final four quarters.
+UTOPIA has agreed to ensure that the UIA route is properly maintained and perform repairs as necessary.
+Initially, the payments from UIA were scheduled to be made quarterly for five years, with payments of \$1,462,500 for the first four quarters, \$1,100,000 for the next four quarters, \$800,000 for the next eight quarters, and \$750,000 for the final four quarters.
 In December 2013, management renegotiated the payment schedule with UIA.
-The new payments on the IRU are due monthly in the amount of \$54,583.33.
+The new payments on the IRU are due monthly in the amount of \$54,583.
 Prior accrued interest was forgiven.
-The remaining unpaid balance of the Interlocal Cooperative Indefeasible Right of Use Agreement was paid off during the year ended June 30, 2019.
-The payments received for which revenue has not yet been recognized of \$14,355,417 (\$655,000 of which is current) is reported as unearned revenue and will be recognized evenly over the remaining life of the 30-year contract.
+The remaining unpaid balance of the Interlocal Cooperative Indefeasible Right of Use Agreement was paid off in 2019.
+The payments received for which revenue has not yet been recognized of \$13,700,417 (\$655,000 of which is current) is reported as unearned revenue and will be recognized evenly over the remaining life of the 30-year contract.